jason-huynh83/TLDR-NLP-/README.md

 ![](Images/before.PNG)

 ![](Images/after.PNG)

+- The above photo is the output of the short summary.

 # Background
 - This project was intended to have a deeper understanding of Natural Langauge Processing (NLP) and the different packages of NLP (e.g. NLTK).